Meerab8/Meerab8/README.md

 </p>

 <p style="font-family: 'italic_font';">
-  I'm Meerab Zafar, a passionate Full-stack Developer with over 3 years of experience building and maintaining scalable web applications.
+  I'm a Full-stack Developer with over 3 years of experience building and maintaining scalable web applications.
 I specialize in **Ruby on Rails**, **ReactJS**, **Next.js**, and cloud technologies like **AWS**.
 My journey has focused on delivering high-performance applications with seamless user experiences.
 I'm constantly learning and eager to tackle new challenges in software development.
 Let's connect and collaborate on something impactful! 🚀
 </p>

 ---